opf/openproject/docs/operations/upgrading/packaged/upgrading.md

  - Update the reference to `stable/7` in `/etc/zypp/repos.d/openproject.repo` to `stable/8`.
  - Perform the Upgrade steps as mentioned above in *Upgrading your OpenProject installation*

+## Upgrade notes for OpenProject 8.0.

+These following points are some known issues around the update to 8.0.
+It does not contain the entire list of changes.
+To see all changes, [please browse the release notes](https://www.openproject.org/release-notes/openproject-8-0/).

+### Migration from Textile to Markdown

+OpenProject 8.0. has removed Textile, all previous content is migrated to GFM Markdown using [pandoc](https://pandoc.org).
+This will happen automatically during the migration run.
+A recent pandoc version will be downloaded by OpenProject.

+For more information, please visit this separate guide: https://github.com/opf/openproject/tree/dev/docs/user/textile-to-markdown-migration